rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 This happened three times, and the thing was taken up at once to heaven. ^1016

-Now while Peter was inwardly perplexed as to what the vision that he had seen might mean, behold, the men who were sent by Cornelius, having made inquiry for Simon’s house, stood at the gate ^1017
+Now while Peter was inwardly perplexed as to what the vision that he had seen might mean, behold, the men who were sent by Cornelius, having made inquiry for Simon's house, stood at the gate ^1017

 and called out to ask whether Simon who was called Peter was lodging there. ^1018